Dane County Board adopts lake-friendly ordinance

 We need bold, transformative action for our lakes.
-I support the approach of the Healthy Farms Healthy Lakes Task Force that balances the need for protecting our lakes and maintaining a vibrant farm community.
-The proposed creation of Chapter 49: Agricultural Performance Standards and Manure Management is consistent with both objectives of the task force and will help lay the foundation for cleaner, healthier lakes.
+I support the approach of the Healthy Farms Healthy Lakes Task Force.
+It balances the need for protecting our lakes and maintaining a vibrant farm community.
+The proposed creation of Chapter 49: Agricultural Performance Standards and Manure Management is consistent with the objectives of the task force.
+It will help lay the foundation for cleaner, healthier lakes.
 Please support the passage of the proposed ordinance.

 Read more about Clean Lakes Alliance’s advocacy goals for 2019.